pixelated/pixelated-user-agent/README.md

 This contains the Pixelated User Agent, which is composed of a web UI written as a JavaScript single page app, and a service that provides a REST-ful interface that the UI can use for all User Agent actions.
 For now, all of these actions are mail-related but this might evolve later.
 The default service is written to talk to a Pixelated or LEAP provider.

-**The pixelated User Agent is still in early development state!**
+>**The Pixelated User Agent is still in early development state!**

-        Some things may not yet work the way you expect it to.
+>Some things may not yet work the way you expect it to.

-        Especially setting up the service (as opposed to the fake service or inbox-app) is still rather troublesome and so far it only serves limited functionality.
+>Setting up the service (as opposed to the fake service or inbox-app) is still rather troublesome and so far it only serves limited functionality.

 # Running it
 The User Agent is composed of 2 components: